TriStar Pictures: Early era (1982–1987)

 CBS dropped out of the Tri-Star venture in November 1985.
 HBO also dropped out of the venture and sold half of its shares to Columbia Pictures following a month.
 Despite the changes in majority ownership, Tri-Star continued ambition-laden expansion plans.
 Chief among these plans was an expansion of their successful relationship with Carolco; a new extension of their pre-existing deal included Tri-Star gaining theatrical distribution rights to various Carolco projects, including Rambo III and Air America; Carolco retained all foreign, cable, television and videocassette rights.
 Taft/Barish Productions, a joint venture of Taft Broadcasting and Keith Barish Productions, signed a $200 million domestic distribution deal with Tri-Star (much like Carolco, Taft/Barish retained non-theatrical and ancillary distribution rights).
 Of the four films to emerge from this pact, only The Running Man would become a major success.

 Another avenue of expansion was acquiring the storied Loews Theaters chain of cineplexes in October 1986 for $300 million, after a deal to purchase United Artists Theaters from Tele-Communications, Inc. did not come to fruition.
 At the time, Loews had 260 theaters in six states.

 1987 was another ambitious year for Tri-Star; plans were in place to take Tri-Star from a relatively new, untested film company into a major film studio.
 Components of these plans included the formation of TriStar Television, and joining forces with Stephen J. Cannell Productions and Witt/Thomas/Harris Productions to create a television distribution company known as TeleVentures; they also proposed forming their own home video label, Tri-Star Video, taking over from the trio of distributors (RCA/Columbia, CBS/Fox and HBO/Cannon).
 A full-on international distribution arm was also in the planning stages.
 Another distribution deal was signed by Tri-Star and Hemdale Film Corporation in September 1987, but only one film, High Tide, would result from that deal.

 Columbia Pictures Entertainment era (1987–1989)

-However, Tri-Star's ambitions were curtailed by yet more change in ownership.
 The Coca-Cola Company boosted its stake in Tri-Star to 29.3% that September.
 That December, following several high-profile flops (including Ishtar), Coca-Cola began a plan to get out of the media industry; Tri-Star Pictures, Inc. was renamed as Columbia Pictures Entertainment, Inc., and Coca-Cola sold its entertainment business to Tri-Star for $3.1 billion.
-Coca-Cola would then gradually reduce their holdings in the new company to 49%.
-Both studios continued to produce and distribute films under their separate names; a new Tri-Star Pictures, Inc. entity was created in April 1988.
+Coca-Cola then planned to reduce its holdings in the new company to 49%.
+Both studios continued to produce and distribute films under their separate names.

 As a result, Tri-Star's television division was consolidated into a single operating entity with Columbia/Embassy Television and Coca-Cola Television to form a new incarnation of Columbia Pictures Television.
 Merv Griffin Enterprises would continue to operate separately.
 Similarly, Tri-Star's nascent video division was absorbed into RCA/Columbia Pictures Home Video.